kubernetes/website/content/en/blog/_posts/2018-07-09-IPVS-In-Cluster-Load-Balancing.md

 #### Iptables & Ipset in IPVS Proxier

-IPVS is for load balancing, it can't handle other workarounds in kube-proxy, e.g. packet filtering, hairpin-masquerade tricks, SNAT, etc.
+IPVS is for load balancing and it can't handle other workarounds in kube-proxy, e.g. packet filtering, hairpin-masquerade tricks, SNAT, etc.

 IPVS proxier leverages iptables in the above scenarios.
 Specifically, ipvs proxier will fall back on iptables in the following 4 scenarios: